 Unfortunately, for many advertising specialists, they soon discover that in a fast-evolving, digital advertising marketplace, these social media practices can grow stale fast.
 Your once amazing, new advertising method might now be pretty old-fashioned, and even obsolete.

-Keeping this potential inevitability in mind, as well as the year 2019 that’s already arrived, your friends from Miami SEO & Web want to outline some social media practices that previously worked.
+Keeping this potential inevitability in mind, as well as the year 2019 that’s already arrived, your friends from GOA-TECH want to outline some social media practices that previously worked.
 However, they remain relatively outdated by today’s standards.

 Self-Promotional Link Posting